 The owner of the banners will not be pressing charges, instead choosing to lay the blame on the next influx of immigrants to Australia.
 This isn’t the first time Hanson has been caught altering her own material from previous elections.

-After her appearance on Q&A on Monday, Hanson accidently left behind some notes along with some responses she had prepared for typical questions.
+After her recent appearance on A Current Affair, Hanson accidentally left behind some notes along with some responses she had prepared for typical questions.

 According to the insider her prepared responses for questions were completely the same.
 If asked about racism Hanson had prepared the following notes, “Stutter a bit.
 Stutter some more.
 Mention Australian culture.
 Say One Nation.
 Turn to Sam Dastyari and awkwardly shake his hand.”